Stavros/ebaz4205/README.md

 # EBAZ4205

-This board includes a Zynq-7010 FPGA which was used as a control board in BTC mining farms [EBIT miner](http://miner.ebang.com.cn/).
+This board includes a Zynq-7010 FPGA which was used as a controller board in BTC mining farms [EBIT miner](http://miner.ebang.com.cn/).

 In this repository you can find the pre-built PS (Petalinux 2019.1) and PL (Vivado 2019.1) files to run PYNQ, following the [guide](https://webuiltawallwebuiltthepyramids.blogspot.com/2021/01/ebaz4205-petalinux-installation.html).